TrustsShow Table of Contents

-If you are the executor of an estate whose decedent created a revocable trust, you should list the trust as an asset in the estate, since its value should be included in estate tax calculations.
-If the trust is irrevocable, then it's probably best not to list it, since irrevocable trusts are not subject to probate nor usually to estate taxes, and the executor (in the executor role) has no control over them.
+If you are the executor of an estate whose decedent created a trust, you should list the trust as an asset in the estate.
+Even though the trust will not be subject to probate, the estate and the decedent will still be responsible for tax implications of deemed disposition.

 If you are the trustee of a trust, you may wish to create an EstateExec "estate" to manage the details of trust administration, so you can generate accounting reports specifically for the trust, deal with the trust beneficiaries exclusively, and so forth.

 Even if you are both the executor for the estate and the trustee for the trust, you MUST NOT commingle funds between them.
 This doesn't mean that you can't track things together, but it does mean that you can't pay estate expenses with trust funds, or deposit estate cash into the trust account.
 While you could track everything from a single EstateExec account, it may make more sense to simply create one EstateExec estate for the trust, and one for the general estate (assuming you are handling both).